llolic/LawHub/doc/sprint 2/PB.md

 - Priority: 2
 - Point Estimate: 32

-#### __12. As a non-registered recruiter, I want to register as a recruiter so that I can post quizzes.__

-- Priority: 5
-- Point Estimate: 4

 #### __13. As a recruiter, I want to be able to filter all students by categories so I can find students that meet my requirements.__

 - Priority: 4
 - Point Estimate: 32

-#### __14. As a recruiter, I would like to create a quiz with my own custom questions so that I can have questions tailored to the job requirements associated with my job offer(s).
-Questions can be multiple choice or written answers.__
-- Priority: 4
-- Point Estimate: 64

 #### __15. As a recruiter, I would like to include questions from a question bank in my quizzes (in case I don’t want to upload my own questions).__
 - Priority: 3